ABDUT UNFILTERED

 • Cadet Pilot Program is generally more expensive.
 Training costs ranging from ₹80 lakhs to ₹1.5 crore depending on the airline and whether training is conducted domestically or abroad.
 This high cost includes tuition, flight hours, type rating and living expenses during the program.

 • On the other hand, Conventional Pilot Training is somewhat more affordable, costing between ₹40 to ₹75 lakhs.
-This cost is influenced by the location of the flight school, the length of the training, and additional expenses like type rating (which is required to fly specific aircraft).
-While the conventional route may seem less expensive, there are still significant risks associated with obtaining a CPL, as pilots must typically seek employment independently.
+This cost is influenced by the location of the flight school, the length of the training, and additional expenses like type rating.
+While the conventional route may seem less expensive, there are still significant risks associated with obtaining a CPL, as pilots must seek employment independently.
 Click here if you want to find a good flight school.

 • For both types of training payments can be made in part as training progresses.
 This may help ease some financial burden.
 Airlines may ask for signed cheques which are cashed with progress of training.